PhenomDevel/PhenomRaidTools/README.md

  - Add small descriptions of triggers to the overview to help ppl use them
  - Create YouTube tutorials for the different trigger types
  - Translate encounter overview strings
+ - Add dropdown for custom placeholders to change type (player alts / group)
+ - Be able to export encounter as exorsus note?
+ - Start / Stop Condition for Power/Health Percentage